orthanc-mirrors/orthanc-book/Sphinx/source/plugins/housekeeper.rst

 .. _housekeeper-plugin:

-Housekeeper plugin (not released yet)
+Housekeeper plugin (new in Orthanc 1.11.0)
 =========================

 This page describes the **official sample plugin** that performs